 The decade of the 60’s would mark many firsts, Tokyo became the first Asian city to host the games and Mexico City would do the same for Latin America in 1968, it would also be the one with the highest latitude.
 Abebe Bikila from Ethiopia became the first black, African athlete to win a gold medal in the Olympics and he did it by beating his opponents in a marathon — barefoot.
 The swinging decade would also see the rise of figures like Muhammad Ali.

-Trivia: 10 days before the Olympic Games in Mexico City, the Mexican government ordered an assault against a student protest at the Plaza de las Tres Culturas in Tlatetolco.
+Trivia: 10 days before the Olympic Games in Mexico City, the Mexican government ordered an assault against a student protest at the Plaza de las Tres Culturas in Tlatelolco.
 Till this day, nobody knows for sure how many were murdered, but most investigations calculate that there were hundreds of victims.

 In terms of fashion, synthetic fabrics continue to become more and more sophisticated.
 Elastane and spandex materials are the norm now for athletic attire due to its elasticity and support.
 The UK media started paying more attention to the Olympic kit when in 1968 a press conference was organised to showcase the new uniforms with professional models.

 The 70’s would mark some politically complicated years for the Olympics.
 In 1972 one of the scariest and most tragic episodes of the games would take place, the Munich Massacre.
 The attack conducted by Palestinian terrorists ended in the assassination of nine Israeli athletes and coaches.
 The episode forced Germany to reexamine their anti-terrorist policies and the Olympics committee to tighten security measures in future editions.
-In true Olympic fashion though, the games were not canceled and after a 34 hour halt it resumed the activities to prove that the sporting spirit would not bend to terrorism.
+In true Olympic fashion though, the games were not cancelled and after a 34-hour halt, it resumed the activities to prove that the sporting spirit would not bend to terrorism.
 Then in 1976, Tanzania organised a boycott that involved 22 other countries.
 The reason was New Zealand’s rugby team involvement with South Africa’s apartheid.
 On the bright side, the Munich games were the biggest till the date and the Montreal edition was the first time where women could compete in handball, basketball and rowing.

 Thanks to the development of Elastane and Spandex, sporting apparel like leotards became commonplace, allowing women more freedom than ever before.
 Great Britain’s kit is recognisable by the horizontal red, white and blue stripes across the chest of the athletes.

 This decade was filled with boycotts and political tension.
 Moscow’s edition in 1980 was boycotted by a number of countries led by the US because of the 1979 USSR invasion of Afghanistan.
 Then in 1984, in retaliation, the Soviet Union protested the games in Los Angeles.
 And in 1988, North Korea gathered a small number of countries to avoid the events in Seul.
 Even with political turmoil, the games in Los Angeles and Seul broke records in numbers of participating delegations, disciplines and revenue.
-Thanks to opening to corporate sponsorship, 1984 and 1988 become the models for the events we know today.
+Thanks to the opening to corporate sponsorship, 1984 and 1988 become the models for the events we know today.

 Trivia: In the 80’s, tennis returned to the programme after a hiatus of 64 years.

-The 80’s would bring big changes to sporting gear: aside from big hair, the decade brought us athletic wear that was plastered with logos and slogans thanks to the new sponsorship deals.
+The 80’s would bring big changes to sporting gear: aside from the big hair, the decade brought us athletic wear that was plastered with logos and slogans thanks to the new sponsorship deals.
 This was also the decade were sports started to become part of everyone’s lifestyle.
 Suddenly gyms started showing up everywhere and it was cool to be fit and healthy.
 Sporting attire was not only for performance purposes anymore, it was now also designed to look cool.
 Great Britain features their most casual kit till the date.

 The Olympics started the decade peacefully with a boycott-free edition (the first since 1972) and an unforgettable song written and performed by Freddie Mercury.
 The laid-back nineties would only be tainted during the 1996 games in Atlanta by a terrorist bomb that was detonated at the Centennial Olympic Park and killed two people.
 Baseball, badminton, beach volleyball, mountain biking, lightweight rowing, women’s football and women’s judo were all added to the list of sports.